 Competence depends on knowledge, skill, experience and training.
 Measurement of competence is a difficult task and requires specific assessment methods.
 Competence needs to be maintained so periodic monitoring of a Certified Persons performance is required.
 This may require additional documentation being provided to the ExCB on occasions.

-Application for an IECEx Certificate of Personnel Competence (CoPC) - documentation and information requirements
+Application for an IECEx Certificate of Personnel Competence (CoPC) and an IECEx Ex Facility Orientation Certificate (EFOC) - documentation and information requirements

 Scope

-This Operational Document describes the documentation and information required for an application by an individual to an ExCB for an IECEx Certificate of Personnel Competence (CoPC) and to maintain Certification.
+This Operational Document describes the documentation and information required for an application by an individual to an ExCB for an IECEx Certificate of Personnel Competence (CoPC) or an IECEx Ex Facility Orientation Certificate (EFOC) and to maintain Certification.

 This Operational Document must be read in conjunction with the Rules of Procedure of this IECEx Certification Scheme given in IECEx 05 and the other relevant Operational Documents, OD 503, ExCB procedures for issuing and maintaining IECEx Certificates of Personnel Competence (CoPC) and OD 504, Specification for Units of Competence assessment outcomes.